You want smart political talk without the meltdowns?

 I've never seen it this bad.

-It was supposed to be a robbery, and they kept, let's see, they didn't rob his money, his wallet, his gold chains, his watch, or anything.
+And they kept, let's see, they didn't rob his money, his wallet, his gold chains, his watch, or anything.

 They took nothing.

-But that's the official story About that particular case.
+But that's the official story about that particular case.

 I guess obviously she knew him.